-The College is partially exempt in respect of Value Added Tax, so that it can only recover around 4% of the VAT charged on its inputs.
+The College is partially exempt in respect of Value Added Tax, so it cannot recover all of the VAT charged on its inputs.
 Irrecoverable VAT on inputs is included in the costs of such inputs and added to the cost of tangible fixed assets as appropriate, where the inputs themselves are tangible fixed assets by nature.